What is heart disease?

 How is a heart attack diagnosed?

 In emergency settings, when patients have acute symptoms that may be from a heart attack, doctors will perform an electrocardiogram (EKG) and check the blood for certain markers.
-Characteristic changes in the electrical signals of the heart ( such as a “STEM-I”) picked up by an EKG occur with most heart attacks.
-The markers, like cardiac troponin, rise when heart muscle is damaged or dies from lack of blood flow.
-If either is positive, doctors will intervene, whether surgically, endovascularly, or medically.
+Characteristic changes in the electrical signals of the heart (such as a ST Elevations) picked up by an EKG occur with large heart attacks referred to as ST Elevation Myocardial Infarctions or “STEMI”.
+Markers in the blood, like cardiac troponin, rise when heart muscle is damaged or dies from lack of blood flow.
+If either is positive, a myocardial infarction has occurred and doctors will intervene, whether it be surgically, endovascularly, or medically.

-- Heart Disease is a chronic disease that develops over decades.
+- Coronary Heart Disease is a chronic disease that develops over decades.